 Hans Oth Gittern

-The Oth gittern has a string length of 441mm.
+The Oth gittern has a string length of 445mm.
 It has 5 double-strung courses.

 I also make a 4-course version, which has proved popular.
-I believe it is more
+It is more typical of

 Another option is a smaller version, with a 340mm string length.
 The Elblag Koboz is about this size, so it has some historical validity.
 It's mainly of interest to people who play modern mandolin, and don't want to learn a new tuning.
 It can be tuned gg d'd' a'a' e''e''